Your cookie preferences

 woman using mobile phone sat on her sofa

-Alternatively, it may be that you’ve accidentally entered the wrong PIN too many times and now need a PUK to unlock your SIM card and start using it again.
+Alternatively, you might have accidentally entered the wrong PIN too many times and now need a PUK to unlock your SIM card and start using it again.

-A PUK, sometimes known as a network unlocking code (NUC) or personal unlocking code (PUC), is a unique sequence of eight digits that your network must supply, as long as you fulfil certain criteria.
+This is a unique sequence of eight digits that your network must supply if you fulfil certain criteria.

 A PUK is required when you want to unlock a phone.
-You’ll need one if your handset is locked by your current network and you want to use a SIM card from another network.
+You’ll need one if your current network locks your handset and you want to use a SIM card from another network.

 You’ll also need to get a PUK code if you mistakenly enter the wrong PIN code and you are automatically locked out.

 Depending on the network you’re signed up to, you may be allowed up to three or up to ten incorrect tries.
-Either way, when a phone is locked by the network in these circumstances, you’ll need a PUK to unlock it before you can start using your phone again.
+Either way, when the network locks a phone in these circumstances, you’ll need a PUK to unlock it before you can start using your phone again.

 A PAC (porting authorisation code) is very different.
 Like a PUK, it’s a unique sequence of digits and plays a role when you’re switching networks.
 But a PAC code is only required when you want to transfer your existing mobile phone number to the network you’re joining.